Massive police, FBI presence at Chicago property connected to D.C. shooting suspect Elias Rodriguez

 A large law enforcement presence blocked off roads in Chicago's Albany Park neighborhood Thursday morning as officers executed a search believed to be connected to a deadly shooting in outside the Capital Jewish Museum in Washington D.C.

-Chicago police blocked off road around the 4700-block of North Troy Street, and FBI vehicles and agents were seen in video of the scene.
+Chicago police blocked off roads around the 4700-block of North Troy Street, and FBI vehicles and agents were seen in video of the scene.

 Officers with bulletproof vests and K9 units entered the property behind a tall iron fence.
 It was not immediately clear if the property was a multi-unit building apartment building, two-flat, three-flat or single family home.